nullscreen/bark/README.md

 </p>
 ## Get Started ##

-1. Add it to your Podfile `pod 'Bark', '~> 0.1'` or clone the repository with `git clone git@github.com:stagebloc/bark.git`
+1. Add BARK to your Podfile `pod 'Bark', '~> 0.1'` or clone the repository with `git clone git@github.com:stagebloc/bark.git`
 2. Link the following frameworks in the Build Phases tab:
     - `MessageUI` - to send emails from within the app
     - `SystemConfiguration` -  for network reachability support